Lochinch Butterfly Bush flowers

 A lovely garden plant with showy lilac-blue spikes of flowers in summer when little else blooms; attracts butterflies; may treat as a perennial and cut it back to the ground each spring as it regrows vigorously and blooms on new wood

 Lochinch Butterfly Bush features showy panicles of fragrant lilac purple flowers with sky blue overtones and orange eyes at the ends of the branches from mid summer to early fall.
 The flowers are excellent for cutting.
-It has grayish green foliage throughout the season.
+It has grayish green deciduous foliage.
 The fuzzy narrow leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Lochinch Butterfly Bush is a multi-stemmed deciduous shrub with a mounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.